 - plej – Innovative Event Ticketing Platform for Small/Medium Sized venues

 Fall 2019 – Cohort 6 was held on Livingston Campus at the Rutgers Business School Building, Room 1144.

 Session Dates: Fridays: October 18, October 25, November 1, and November 15.

 The following teams completed Cohort 6:

-- Ciscovery – Proprietary Genome-scale Biomarker Discovery Tool
+- Ciscovery Bio. – Proprietary Genome-scale Biomarker Discovery Tool.
+Visit company LinkedIn page.

 - Liquid- and Refill-free Sanitization of User Interfaces – Paper-based Cold Plasma Sanitation System